Go to the site's main content

 Anna von Hausswolff

-Singer, pianist, organist and composer
+Singer, musician and composer

 Anna von Hausswolff, born in Gothenburg, is a singer, pianist, organist and composer – a recognised international artist who works in the borderland between the traditional and the experimental.
 With organ and vocals as her main instruments, she explores different genres and media and has conquered hearts around the world with her sound.